Mary Berry Pineapple Upside Down Cake

 How To Make Mary Berry Pineapple Upside Down Cake

-7. Sift and mix dry ingredients: Sift the self-raising flour, baking powder, and a pinch of salt directly into the batter, then add 2 tbsp of milk and mix everything together until you have a smooth and homogeneous batter.
+4. Sift the flour, baking powder, and salt into the same bowl.
+Add 2 tbsp of milk and mix until smooth.

-9. Cool and serve: After baking, allow the cake to cool in the tin for about 10 minutes, then carefully flip the cake onto a serving plate, and let it cool slightly before serving, ideally with vanilla ice cream, whipped cream, or custard.
+6. Let the cake cool in the tin for a minute.
+Then, flip it onto a plate and let it cool a bit more.
+Serve warm or at room temperature, ideally with vanilla ice cream, whipped cream, or custard.

 Keywords:Mary Berry Pineapple Upside Down Cake